 If you run into any issues getting the shortcut created, please do let me know through a comment or Webmention, and I’ll try to help where I can.

-I’m mostly done writing the first draft of my iOS Shortcuts guide.
+I’m mostly done writing the first draft of my #IndieWeb iOS Shortcuts guide.
 Just got some screenshots to add, mostly.
 It’s sitting at ~750 words, although I’ve tried to keep it fairly technical-term free.
 Hopefully I’ll get it published tonight or tomorrow.

 PhD Candidate at the University of Toronto’s Faculty of Information.
 Broadly, my research is concerned with values, labour, and interoperability in communication technologies.
 My dissertation investigates these features in alternative web infrastructures.
 I combine qualitative and quantitative methods such as critical making, analysis of digital trace data, and interviews.

-I’d hoped to write up some loose documentation on the iOS Shortcuts I have setup, but diagnosing all manner of WordPress plugin issues has taken up my night.
+I’d hoped to write up some loose documentation on the #IndieWeb iOS Shortcuts I have setup, but diagnosing all manner of WordPress plugin issues has taken up my night.
 I’ll try again tomorrow.